gpsanant/theSportsDB/README.md

 # theSportsDB
-Library for The Sports DB API
+Library for The Sports DB API <br>
 For questions, email me at gpsanant@gmail.com

 # Installation